GoogleCloudPlatform/community/tutorials/cicd-cloud-run-github-actions/index.md

 ---
-title: Creating a CI/CD Environment for Serverless Containers on Google Cloud Run with GitHub Actions
+title: Creating a CI/CD environment for serverless containers on Cloud Run with GitHub Actions
-description: Using GitHub Actions to test and deploy Docker containers on Google Cloud Run.
+description: Learn hoe to use GitHub Actions to test and deploy Docker containers on Cloud Run.
 author: leozz37
 tags: Cloud Run, Golang, GitHub, Docker, cicd, devops
-date_published: 2020-10-03
+date_published: 2020-10-30
 ---

 In this article, we will be setting up step by step an environment for automated building, testing, and deployment, using Docker and Google Cloud Run.